-MSCI makes landmark decision to add mainland China shares to key benchmark
+MSCI makes landmark decision to add China shares to key benchmark

-U.S. index provider MSCI said on Tuesday it will add mainland Chinese stocks to one of its key benchmarks, in a landmark decision for the global investment landscape and the Chinese government.
+U.S. index provider MSCI said on Tuesday it will add Chinese stocks to one of its key benchmarks, in a landmark decision for the global investment landscape and the Chinese government.

 MSCI decided not to add Argentina to the benchmark index and will consult on adding Saudi Arabia.
 Nigeria will remain a frontier market, awaiting further review.